Afsharov/EAP/README.md

 # EAP (Eliminate Alcohol in Pregnancy)

-This application is intended for personalized screening, learning, and patient management in eliminating or reducing alcohol intake during pregnancy.
+This application is intended for personalized screening, education and management of women at risk of alcohol use during pregnancy.
+It aims to support women to eliminate or reduce their intake during pregnancy.
+All women will receive a link to the mobile application upon making an appointment with the midwife.
+Upon first registration, they will perform a validated alcohol use disorder identification test (AUDIT) to assess their alcohol intake.
+Based on their AUDIT score, a series of interventions will be recommended to the patient prior to the appointment with the midwife.

 ## Getting Started